CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 In this user guide, you can find:

-an overview and **key features** of each service; step-by-step instructions on accessing and setting up the services; technical knowledge or expertise are not required to use the services and specific sections are marked as *advanced* if technical and coding skills are necessary; quick technical suggestions in the **troubleshooting table**; **video tutorials** helpful to get started.
+* an overview and **key features** of each service;

+* step-by-step instructions on accessing and setting up the services;

+* technical knowledge or expertise are not required to use the services and specific sections are marked as *advanced* if technical and coding skills are necessary;

+* quick technical suggestions in the **troubleshooting table**; **video tutorials** helpful to get started.

 <iframe width="280" height="155"srcdoc="https://www.youtube.com/embed/U74CvhPR16E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Sensitive data

+Sensitive data is data that needs to be protected against unauthorized access.
+Protection of data may be required due to legal or ethical reasons, issues pertaining to personal privacy, and proprietary considerations.

+Sensitive data includes:

+* Human data (e.g. health, genetic and personal information, racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health, data concerning a natural person's sex life or sexual orientation, data relating to criminal convictions and offences or related security measures, data that may identify a person)

+* Ecological data (e.g. location of endangered species or other conservation efforts)

+* Confidential data (e.g. trade secrets)

+* Data that is otherwise deemed sensitive.

+## Accesse management using SD services

+Sensitive data is only accessible with appropriate authorization, rights, or permission to view it.
+With SD services, access permissions are always managed by the Data Controller via specific service components and in compliance with the GDPR, the legal bases for data processing and national regulations.

+* Consented reaserch data processing via SD Connect and SD Desktop:

+* Consented research data publishing and reuse via SD Submit Sd Apply and Federated EGA:

+* Register data reuse:

 ## Legal agreements